 4 steps to developing a growth mindset

-We understand that a growth mindset is what that helps you to keep challenging yourself and grow.
+We understand that a growth mindset is what helps you to keep challenging yourself and grow.
 But how can we develop a growth mindset?

 First, you should accept that we may have a fixed mindset in certain circumstances.